 Its history is quite unique, and the relaxing sense of time slowing down comes so naturally when exploring the ranch.

 This beautiful 520 acre spread sits at an elevation of 3,800 ft. and is typically 10-15 degrees cooler than the Las Vegas Valley, which makes it a great place to visit when Vegas heats up.

-After passing the small Overlook on SR 159 the road bends south.
-Spring Mountain Ranch will be the next main stop on your right and you'll see signs for it on your approach.
+After passing the small overlook on SR 159 the road bends south, and Spring Mountain Ranch will be the next main stop on your right.
+You'll see signs for it on your approach.

 The Ranch sits at the base of a portion of the beautiful Wilson Range Cliffs, and for good reason ... water.

-This real life oasis in the desert has spring fed creeks which in turn created a lush grassy meadow.
+This real life oasis in the desert has spring fed creeks which in turn creates a lush grassy meadow.

 The springs provided precious water for all who came through in days past, and its rich history included Paiute Indians, Mountain Men, Travelers, Outlaws and eventually Settlers.

 Later it became a working ranch and luxurious retreat of the rich and famous.
 It has quite a colorful history of owners which includes ole’ time radio comedian Chester Lauck of ‘Lum and Abner’ fame, Vera Krupp and Howard Hughes among others.

 The entrance fee for Spring Mountain Ranch is presently $10 (be sure to bring exact change) and as you drive in you'll pass the North Pasture on you way to the main parking lot.